Making a budget

 Step four: Work out what you have left

 Sometimes it helps you get a sense of how much you have by feeling the actual cash in your hand – one tip is to take out your weekly budget at the start of the week.
 You’ll then soon get used to how much money you really have.
-Best not wander about with all of it on you though, in case you get mugged or lose it.
+Safety first, though.
+Best not to walk around with all of it on you at once!

 I hate maths.
 Can I get someone to sort a budget out for me?

 Yes.
-There are lots of online tools that help you break down your spending.
+There are lots of online tools to help you break down your spending.
 Here are some we’d recommend:

 Students can pop in details of their income and UCAS will generate a handy budget for them with this calculator.

-This more intense budget planner takes around 20 minutes and will really help you get a hold on your ingoings and outgoings.
+Or head here to check out the Money Advice Service’s more intense budget planner, it takes around 20 minutes and will really help you get a hold on your ingoings and outgoings.

 If you need further support on this, give us a call on 0808 808 4994.
 We’re unable to give specific money advice but can guide you to the best places for expert support.